<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=287885398579053&amp;ev=PageView&amp;noscript=1">

 In what could be the first whispers of a perceptual shift among consumers, the immediacy of hailing a ride with Uber may spell the end of lines at grocery stores.

-Amazon is already trialing multiple Amazon Go stores in the Seattle, Chicago, and San Francisco.
-Equipped with a range of technologies, the stores allow shoppers to walk in, scan their phones, and walk out with the items they’ve selected.
+Amazon is already trialing multiple Amazon Go stores in Seattle, Chicago, and San Francisco.
+Equipped with various technologies, the stores allow shoppers to walk in, scan their phones, and walk out with the items they’ve selected.

-This project is still in its infancy, and the current Amazon Go locations are much smaller than traditional groceries.
+This project is still in its infancy, and Amazon Go locations are much smaller than traditional groceries.
 Still, the parallels to other self-service technology are striking.

 The phone is the only necessary technology for customers.
 Users arrive and choose only what they want.
-And there are no lines, because the entire experience is constructed to cater to each individual user.
+And there are no lines because the entire experience is constructed to cater to each user.

-These stores are only a start, but they could be the first indicators that the expectations built through ride sharing apps will make waiting in line at the grocery an antiquated experience.
+These stores are only a start, but they could be the first indicators that the expectations built through ride-sharing apps will make waiting in line at the grocery an old-fashioned experience.

-As tolerance for lines decreases, the old fashioned stores that still have lines will be victims of perceptual competition.
+As line tolerance decreases, the old-fashioned stores still have lines will be victims of perceptual competition.

 How to future-proof your customer experience

-The winds of technology innovation can be swift, and keeping pace with liquid expectations an intimidating endeavor.
+The winds of technological innovation can be swift, and keeping pace with liquid expectations an intimidating endeavor.
 However, there is a proven strategy for building and maintaining an exceptional customer experience: human-centered design.

 I’ve used the terms users and customers interchangeably because the importance of someone’s experience is universal.
-It doesn’t matter if it’s a product, service, or employee-facing application.
+Whether it’s a product, service, or employee-facing application doesn't matter.

 Investing in user experience design means investing in the customer experience, and there is an ample body of research that supports the heavy investment in UX.

 No one is immune from changing customer expectations.
-But adhering to a set of human-centered design principles will support an ever-evolving customer experience.
+However, adhering to human-centered design principles will support an ever-evolving customer experience.

 Here are three important tenets for optimizing your customer experience: